Quebec signs preliminary deal to invest C$400 mln in Telesat satellite network

 "Kudos to the government of Quebec for identifying this as a promising sector," Goldberg said.

-Telesat plans C$1.6 billion in total investments in Quebec that, together with Canadian space technology developer MDA, would create 600 high-skilled jobs, the company said.
+Telesat plans C$1.6 billion in total investments in Quebec that, together with MDA, would create 600 high-skilled jobs, the company said.

 Canada's federal government has already put up C$600 million in a partnership with Telesat to provide broadband in remote areas.